dominion-dev/dominion-ecs-java/README.md

 - 💪 _with **SUPPORT**_ > [Join the Discord!](https://discord.gg/BHMz3axqUG) The server will support users and announce
   the availability of the new version.

-## The Archetype data structure
+## Archetypes

-Dominion implements the so-called _Archetype_ data structure through the Composition class, an aggregation of components of which an entity can be made of.
+Dominion implements the so-called _Archetype_ through the Composition class, an aggregation of components of which an entity can be made of.

-In an Entity Component System (ECS), the Archetype is a way to organize and manage entities based on their components.
+In an ECS, the Archetype is a way to organize and manage entities based on their components.
 It provides a structured approach for efficiently storing and querying entities with similar component compositions.

 In an ECS, entities are composed of various components that define their behavior and characteristics.
 The Archetype design pattern groups entities into archetypes based on their shared component types.
 An archetype represents a specific